Trylon Evaluation and Performance Monitoring, Inc.

 NEZ PERCE TRIBE: Native Connections

-Trylon continues over 25 years of partnership with the Nimiipuu (Nez Perce Tribe) for its Native Connections project.
+Trylon continues over 30 years of partnership with the Nimiipuu (Nez Perce Tribe) for its Native Connections project.
 This project is designed to prevent suicide among indigenous youth and young adults and is funded by the Substance Abuse and Mental Health Services Administration.
 The Tribe will engage in participatory action research in order to outline community needs and resources.
-This process will be facilitated by an advisory board of youth and young adults.
-The advisory board will design media messages and enrichment activities to support community wellness.
+This process continues to be facilitated by an advisory board of youth and young adults (Native America Hear Our Voices Arise-NAHOVA).

-LOS ANGELES CENTERS FOR ALCOHOL AND DRUG ABUSE: Project 90
+LOS ANGELES CENTERS FOR ALCOHOL AND DRUG ABUSE: Adult Reentry Program